WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 (2) They are concentrations concentration.

-(3) The remaining quantity of hormone is destroyed and removed from the body by the process of excretiothe n.
+(3) The remaining quantity of hormone is destroyed and removed from the body by the process of excretion n.

 Question 88.
 What do you mean by endocrine and exocrine glands?
 Give examples.
-Mention the location the nd function of yellow spot.
+Mention the location of the nd function of the yellow spot.

-Answer.
-(1) Endocrine glands The duct the tless glands of an animal body secrete the hormones directly into tbloodstreameam are known as endocrine glands.
+(1) Endocrine glands The duct the less glands of an animal body secrete the hormones directly into tbloodstreameam are known as endocrine glands.
 Ex.:-

 Pituitary gland.